 – This safari gives you the opportunity to help conserve Africa’s wildlife and people.
 A portion of the fee for this safari is paid directly to the community in the form of conservancy fees.
 By signing up and joining this safari, you are helping strengthen the community and supporting them in their belief that tourism is the only long term sustainable solution.

-– With a maximum of just 3 participants this safari offers an intimate and authentic safari experience which larger tours cannot.
+– As a custom designed Greg du Toit Signature experience, this safari offers an intimate and authentic safari experience which larger tours cannot.

 – All levels of photographers are welcome.